Welcome

 4:00 PM - 5:30 PMBlack Leaders: Using Our Authentic Voices

-Descended/Black individuals to develop an understanding of racial trauma and how we have internalized white supremacist messages that prevent us from speaking our truths and stopping harm by white colleagues.
-This course will guide participants to tap into the strength and power within our DNA, inherited from our ancestors.
-We will explore Dr. Kenneth Hardy’s Privilege And Subjugated Task (PAST) Model, specifically focusing on the Tasks of the Subjugated.
-Participants will develop an understanding of “authentic voice”, begin to identify helpful language when using their authentic voices, and practice using authentic voice responses based on real life scenarios.
+This workshop provides an opportunity for African Descended/Black individuals to develop an understanding of racial trauma and how we have internalized white supremacist messages that prevent us from speaking our truths and stopping harm by white colleagues.
+We will explore Dr. Kenneth Hardy’s Privilege and Subjugated Task (PAST) Model, specifically focusing on the Tasks of the Subjugated.

 Track: Founding Prinicples and Values